Staying Clean in Sport

 This may come as a real surprise to many of you, as it is not something we hear much about in the media.
-However, if you read the circumstances of many of these violations (they are available for the public to view here) , it becomes a bit more obvious.
+However, if you read the circumstances of many of these violations (they are available for the public to view on the UKAD website) , it becomes a bit more obvious.

 Avidly watching the rugby world cup, as I am, it is apparent how physical and brutal the game has become.
 It is wonderful and alarming to watch in equal measure, and obvious that for pro-rugby players to succeed and survive in the sport, they need to have serious physical presence, strength and power.

 Reading through many of the banned rugby players statements on UKAD simply points to young players aspiring to be bigger and better, and just thinking they are doing the right thing by taking protein supplements to help them get there.

 So for parents, coaches and athletes everywhere, it is important to remember a few basic facts before reaching for the next protein shake.

 UK Anti-Doping does not consider any supplement to be 100% risk free.

 Vast numbers of supplements have been found to contain banned substances that are not listed on the label.

 Any athlete that is a member of a registered sport club can be drugs tested, even under 18s.